What is Sand Casting?

 In sand casting, molten metal is poured into an expendable sand mould cavity by gravity or force, where it solidifies to form the cavity shape part.
 A 3D object formed by this process is also called casting.
 Most common sand castings include engine blocks and cylinder heads.

 Defects or disadvantages will be an issue only if it affects the functionality of the part.
-So selection of the suitable manufacturing process is vital to satisfy the part functional requirement.
+So selection of a suitable manufacturing process is vital to satisfy the part functional requirement.

 Characteristics of Sand casting